Brazil's former President Luiz Inacio Lula da Silva walks free from prison | DW | 08.11.2019

 Lula governed as leader of the leftist Workers' Party from 2003 to 2010.
 He was and remains a popular figure on the left, with his arrest in 2018 and subsequent withdrawal from the presidential race paving the way for the election of far-right President Jair Bolsanaro.

-Lula had already appealed his conviction but it was upheld last year, and he was put behind bars in April 2018.
-He is known as a working-class hero who is known for his common touch.
+Da Silva had already appealed his conviction but it was upheld last year, and he was put behind bars in April 2018.

 It is not yet clear what role Lula may attempt to occupy now he is free.